top of page

 Why prioritize 0-3?

 In the first few years of life, more than 1 million new neural connections form every second.
 After this period of rapid proliferation, connections are reduced through a process called pruning, which allows brain circuits to become more efficient.
-In light of these findings, focusing on early childhood only makes sense. -Center for the Developing Child, Harvard University- It is no surprise that the early childhood years are portrayed as formative.
-The supporting structures o
+In light of these findings, focusing on early childhood only makes sense. -Center for the Developing Child, Harvard University- Yes...
+You Read That Right!
+One million new neural connections are formed every second in the human br

 Nanci Bradley